 ÚJV Řež, Czech Republic

-The PET Center, part of ÚJV Řež, purchased a Scan-RAM as a replacement for a TLC-scanner supplied ten years ago by a rival manufacturer.
-Read the good feedback about the Scan-RAM from the center here.
+The PET Centre, part of ÚJV Řež, purchased a Scan-RAM as a replacement for a TLC-scanner supplied ten years ago by a rival manufacturer.
+Read the good feedback about the Scan-RAM from the centre here.

 University of Illinois, USA